The rise of the Work Engineer: Why CIOs are now designing work

 AI forces technology leaders to influence how work actually happens.

-As a result, the boundary between technology and work design is dissolving.
+The boundary between technology and work design is dissolving.

-Every platform decision now affects:
+Every system decision now affects:

 • Task sequencing